Why Choose Live-In Care

 Dementia is a decline in cognitive health.
-Patients who suffer from it lose reasoning, memory and other mental functions.
-It is not normal part of aging.
-Oftentimes, the decline is progressive enough to cause inability to do activities of daily living.
+Patients who suffer from it lose reasoning, memory, and other mental functions.
+It is not a normal part of aging.
+Oftentimes, the decline is progressive enough to cause the inability to do activities of daily living.
 This is why you have to choose live-in care for dementia patients.
 A caregiver can assist in personal care like dressing, bathing, and feeding.

 In the data released by the World Health Organization (WHO), approximately 47 million people in the world suffer from dementia.
 By 2030, the number will increase to 75 million, with almost 10 million new cases annually.

 Dementia can result from different causes.
 Some medical illnesses can present dementia symptoms, particularly in the elderly.
 Dementia can due to stroke, drugs, head injuries, and nutritional deficiencies.

 Furthermore, the illness reflects the dysfunction of the cerebral cortex.
 This part of the brain is responsible for controlling memory, language, perception, thoughts, and consciousness.
 Studies note that some diseases damage is not permanent, dementia may be reversible.
 With this, the physician must identify dementia as either reversible or irreversible to help family members understood the medical condition.

 What are the Early Signs and Symptoms of Dementia?

 While symptoms may vary from patient to patient, most patients with dementia exhibit any of the following early symptoms: